pskgokul/project-help/readme.md

 __In your own words.__

-* An apprpropriate explanation of the key points of the topic (see "Audience" below)
+* An appropriate explanation of the key points of the topic (see "Audience" below)

 * Description of methods used to solve the problem
 	* Algorithms you learned!
 And perhaps some we didn't have time to go over.